grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

   Money.Zlotys(1000);
 ```

-This appeoach works under the assumption that all of our logic is common for all kinds of money and we don't have any special piece of logic just for Pounds or just for Euros that we don't want to pass other currencies into by mistake[^naivemoneyexample].
+This approach works under the assumption that all of our logic is common for all kinds of money and we don't have any special piece of logic just for Pounds or just for Euros that we don't want to pass other currencies into by mistake[^naivemoneyexample].

 To sum up, we designed the `Money` type so that the variability of currency is implicit - most of the code is simply unaware of it and it is gracefully handled under the hood inside the `Money` class.